gnmearacaun/rpios-wayfirewm-config/README.md

 ## Preparing The Ground

-- Reset SSD to factory settings if it badly worn.
-Ignore if using an sdcard.
+- Reset SSD to factory settings if it's got wear.
+Ignore this step if using an sdcard.
 ```
 sudo nvme format -s1 -lb=0 /dev/nvme0n1
 ```
-- Flash RPiOS with `rpi-imager`.
+- Flash RPiOS with `rpi-imager`

 - Change `BOOT_ORDER` line in order to boot from an SSD (I started with an sdcard).
 BOOT_ORDER options read from right to left, with 6 representing the nvme drive, 1 is sdcard and 4 is USB boot)